-- Multiple monitors: When you need to connect extra monitors, a graphics card makes it easier.
+- Multiple monitors: A graphics card makes it easier when you need to connect extra monitors.

 While adding a standalone graphics card does use some extra power from your power supply, as long as you have the extra headroom in the wattage output of the power supply, the power supply will last just fine.

-Beyond that, a graphics card almost certainly improves frame rates for heavier tasks and gives you a smoother-performing machine.
+Beyond that, they almost certainly improve frame rates for heavier tasks and give you a smoother-performing machine.

 Working with anything graphics-heavy will allow your PC to handle it more easily, resulting in a cooler CPU.

-Graphics cards come in so many varieties that picking one for your budget is easier than ever.
-Even a lower-cost card out of the latest graphics card selections offers better performance in most cases than an integrated graphics processing unit.
+They come in so many varieties that picking one for your budget is easier than ever.
+Even a lower-cost card out of the latest selections offers better performance in most cases than an integrated graphics processing unit.

-This is because the GPU is a dedicated component with its own memory on the card, which is designed to deal with graphical data.
+The GPU is a dedicated component with memory on the card that handles graphical data.

 A graphics card also has a cooling fan and heatsink assembly for the GPU to keep it running at better temperatures under load.